 Oxford Biomedical Technologies, Inc. is a Federally and State of Florida licensed medical reference laboratory.
-Since the introduction of the patented Mediator Release Test (MRT®) and proprietary LEAP anti-inflammatory eating plans, Oxford has performed over 4.5 million food sensitivity tests, helping improve the lives of tens of thousands of IBS, migraine, fibromyalgia, and other patients suffering the negative effects of food sensitivities.
+Since the introduction of the patented Mediator Release Test (MRT) and proprietary LEAP anti-inflammatory eating plans, Oxford has performed over 40 million MRT assays, helping improve the lives of hundreds of thousand IBS, migraine, fibromyalgia, and other patients suffering the negative effects of diet-induced inflammation.

 MRTIII provides unmatched reliability and precision because it is the only instrument in the industry that combines advanced flow cytometry technology with the patented impedance-based “Ribbon Method.”
 MRTIII®, along with Oxford’s patented method, is the only instrument capable of measuring the effects of antigen challenge on individual white cell populations simultaneously (lymphocytes, eosinophils, monocytes, neutrophils).
 And because MRTIII® is able to identify more relevant inflammatory reactions than any other test or method, therapeutic outcomes are maximized with its use.